 Its online shop on Taobao and its WeChat subscription offer a series of interesting souvenirs and creative objects, such as Gugong notebooks, restoring ancient furniture, and clothes in the style of the Qing Dynasty.
 Moreover, the 24 emperors of the Forbidden City are often drawn as humorous pictures.
 These are popular souvenirs because people have never seen such cute emperors in Chinese history.

-9. The Use of the Number “Nine”
+Fact 9: Architectural Secret: the Use of the Number “Nine”

 “Nine” was a divine number in ancient China.
 Its pronunciation resembles jiu in Chinese, which means forever.
 The ancient Chinese people thought of “nine” as the largest number and the emperor was said to hold the largest amount of power in the world.